kjschmidlab/GGoutlieR/paper/paper.md

 Traditionally, researchers discover potentially questionable samples using visualization-based tools.
 However, such approaches cannot handle large sample sizes due to overlapping data points on a graph and can hinder reproducible research.
 To address this shortcoming, we developed **G**eo-**G**enetic **outlier** (`GGoutlieR`), an R package of a heuristic framework for detecting and visualizing samples with unusual geo-genetic patterns.
-Outliers are detected through either geography-based K nearest neighbors (KNNs) or genetics-based KNNs.
+Outliers can be identified using either geography-based K-nearest neighbors (KNNs) or genetics-based KNNs.
 The framework calculates empirical p-values for each sample, allowing users to easily identify outliers in data sets with thousands of samples.
 The package also provides a plotting function to display the geo-genetic patterns of outliers on a geographical map.
-GGoutlieR could significantly reduce the amount of data cleaning that researchers need to do before carrying out landscape genomics analyses.
+GGoutlieR has the potential to significantly minimize the data cleaning required by researchers prior to conducting landscape genomics analyses.

 # Statement of need